-United Arab Emirates Struggles to Recover after Heaviest Recorded Rainfall Ever Hits Desert Nation
+United Arab Emirates Struggles to Recover after Heaviest Recorded Rainfall ever Hits Desert Nation

 By the end of Tuesday, more than 142 millimeters (5.59 inches) of rainfall had soaked Dubai over 24 hours.
 An average year sees 94.7 millimeters (3.73 inches) of rain at Dubai International Airport.
 Other areas of the country saw even more precipitation.

+Meanwhile, intense floods also have struck neighboring Oman in recent days.
+Authorities on Thursday raised the death toll from those storms to at least 21 killed.

-The UAE’s drainage systems quickly became overwhelmed, flooding out neighborhoods, business districts and even portions of the 12-lane Sheikh Zayed Road highway running through Dubai.
+The UAE’s drainage systems quickly became overwhelmed Tuesday, flooding out neighborhoods, business districts and even portions of the 12-lane Sheikh Zayed Road highway running through Dubai.

 The state-run WAM news agency called the rain “a historic weather event” that surpassed “anything documented since the start of data collection in 1949.”